Tag Archives: A G Barr

 Robert Barr establishes the business

-Robert Barr (1834 -1904) was born in Falkirk, Scotland, a sizeable town roughly located between Glasgow and Edinburgh.
-He initially followed his father into the cork-cutting trade.
+Robert Barr (1834 -1904) was born in Falkirk, Scotland, a town located between Glasgow and Edinburgh.
+He followed his father into the cork-cutting trade, largely supplying the drinks industry.

 Iron Brew was introduced in 1901.
-It was based on an American soft drink of the same name, first produced in the late nineteenth century.
-The Barr recipe contains 32 flavouring ingredients, mostly originating from India, including “fruit essences”, including citrus, quinine and curry powder.
-Vanilla likely comprises one of the flavours.
+The drink had originated in the United States in the late nineteenth century, and used a base of bitter orange.
+The Barr recipe contains 32 flavouring ingredients, including citrus fruit, quinine and curry powder.

 A small amount of iron was present in Iron Brew from 1937 onwards.

 Government rationing regulations saw Iron Brew withdrawn from sale between 1942 and 1948.
 A G Barr continued to advertise Iron Brew during this period.
-When Iron Brew was reintroduced to the British market it was renamed Irn-Bru in order to differentiate the drink from competing products.
+When Iron Brew was reintroduced to the British market it was renamed Irn-Bru in order to differentiate the drink from competing products and to avoid falling foul of a mooted government Food Labelling Act.

 A G Barr becomes a public company